wabbit-corp/repo-template/legal/cla/v1.0.0/CLA.md

 # Contributor License Agreement (CLA) v1.0.0

-## Wabbit Consulting Corporation Contributor License Agreement
+## {{ company_legal_name }} Contributor License Agreement

-Thank you for your interest in contributing to the Wabbit Consulting Corporation ("Wabbit Corporation") project.
-This Contributor License Agreement ("Agreement") sets out the terms under which intellectual property has been contributed to the project.
-Wabbit Corporation values its contributors and, where appropriate, will provide attribution for significant contributions in project documentation or other materials.
+Thank you for your interest in contributing to the {{ company_legal_name }} ("{{ company_short_name }}") project.
+This Contributor License Agreement ("Agreement") sets out the terms under which intellectual property has been contributed to the project. {{ company_short_name }} values its contributors and, where appropriate, will provide attribution for significant contributions in project documentation or other materials.

 ### 1. Definitions

 - **"You"** means the individual or legal entity making the contribution.
-- **"Contribution"** means any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to Wabbit Corporation for inclusion in the Project, such as source code, documentation, or other materials.
+- **"Contribution"** means any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to {{ company_short_name }} for inclusion in the Project, such as source code, documentation, or other materials.
 For example, submitting a pull request or patch via email constitutes a Contribution.
-- **"Project"** means the software project primarily licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) and managed by Wabbit Corporation, with the understanding that Wabbit Corporation may also offer commercial licensing options.
+- **"Project"** means the software project primarily licensed under the {{ project_primary_license_reference }} and managed by {{ company_short_name }}, with the understanding that {{ company_short_name }} may also offer commercial licensing options.

 ### 2. Grant of Licenses

 #### 2.1 Grant of Copyright License
-You hereby grant to Wabbit Corporation and to recipients of software distributed by Wabbit Corporation a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute your Contributions and such derivative works.
+You hereby grant to {{ company_short_name }} and to recipients of software distributed by {{ company_short_name }} a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute your Contributions and such derivative works.

 #### 2.2 Grant of Moral Rights
-To the extent permissible by applicable law, you agree not to assert any moral rights in your Contributions against Wabbit Corporation or its licensees.
-Where waiver of moral rights is not permissible under applicable law, you agree to grant to Wabbit Corporation and its licensees a non-exclusive, perpetual, irrevocable, worldwide, royalty-free license to exercise all moral rights in your Contributions to the fullest extent allowed by law.
+To the extent permissible by applicable law, you agree not to assert any moral rights in your Contributions against {{ company_short_name }} or its licensees.
+Where waiver of moral rights is not permissible under applicable law, you agree to grant to {{ company_short_name }} and its licensees a non-exclusive, perpetual, irrevocable, worldwide, royalty-free license to exercise all moral rights in your Contributions to the fullest extent allowed by law.

 #### 2.3 Grant of Patent License
-You hereby grant to Wabbit Corporation and to recipients of software distributed by Wabbit Corporation a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer your Contribution, where such license applies only to those patent claims licensable by you that are necessarily infringed by your Contribution alone or by combination of your Contribution with the Project to which you contributed.
+You hereby grant to {{ company_short_name }} and to recipients of software distributed by {{ company_short_name }} a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer your Contribution, where such license applies only to those patent claims licensable by you that are necessarily infringed by your Contribution alone or by combination of your Contribution with the Project to which you contributed.

 ### 3. Representations and Warranties

 #### 3.1 Legal Capacity
 You represent that you are legally entitled to grant the above license.
-If your employer(s) has rights to intellectual property that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, or that your employer has waived such rights for your Contributions to Wabbit Corporation.
+If your employer(s) has rights to intellectual property that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, or that your employer has waived such rights for your Contributions to {{ company_short_name }}.

 #### 3.2 Original Work
 You represent that each of your Contributions is your original creation.